 Scotty mentions being at the execution of Ruth Snyder and Judd Gray.
 This is a real case.
 The couple were tried for and convicted of the murder of Snyder's husband in 1927 and were executed in New York by the electric chair.

-Although they are not credited, some famous faces and voices appear in the movie.
-John Dierkes played in several John Ford/John Wayne westerns, George Fenneman was Groucho's announcer and foil for many years on TV, and everyone's favorite "disembodied voice", Paul Frees, is one of the scientists ( and makes it to the end of the picture).
+Although they are not credited, some well-known faces and voices appear in the movie.
+John Dierkes played in several John Ford / John Wayne westerns, George Fenneman was Groucho Marx's announcer and foil for many years on TV, and everyone's favorite "disembodied voice", Paul Frees, is one of the scientists (and makes it to the end of the picture).

-John Wayne was offered the lead in the TV series Gunsmoke, he recommended James Arness.
-In the first ever episode it is introduced by John Wayne who endorses Arness.
-James Arness suffered an injury while in the service and actually had a limp and found it difficult to film long scenes in the saddle.
+John Wayne was offered the lead in the TV series Gunsmoke (1955).
+He turned it down but recommended James Arness.
+The first episode of the series features an introduction by Wayne, who endorses Arness.
+Ironically, Arness had been wounded while fighting in the US Army during World War II--hit by machine-gun fire during the landings at Anzio--and had a limp; he found it difficult to film long scenes in the saddle.